526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ## Configuration

-In addition to [Hugo global configuration](https://gohugo.io/overview/configuration/) and [menu configuration](#basic-configuration), Gokarna lets you define the following [parameters](https://gohugo.io/methods/site/params/) in your site configuration (see this sample `config.toml`, which uses Gokarna's default values):
+In addition to [Hugo global configuration](https://gohugo.io/overview/configuration/) and [menu configuration](#basic-configuration), Gokarna lets you define the following [parameters](https://gohugo.io/methods/site/params/) in your site configuration.

+See this sample `config.toml`, which uses Gokarna's default values:

 ```toml
 [params]